djacobs87/dingdongdash/README.md

 ## Install

-Ding Dong Ditch runs as a Django application.
+⠙⠙⠙ runs as a Django application.

 ### Dependencies